sarkar-rohan/DeepRL-NanoDegree/Project1/README_P1.md

 ### Criterion for solving the task
 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+## Setup
+My code is run in the Udacity workspace.
+All the necessary requirements are installed by running the first cell in the jupyter notebook:
+!pip -q install ./python

+This installs the dependencies mentioned in requirements.txt file.

 ## Instructions